Pronounced: ee-sof-uh-jeel var-i-seez

 The goal is to prevent varices from bleeding.
 This can be done with:

 Medicines will lower blood pressure or cholesterol.
 These will help lower the risk of bleeding or slow any bleeding that is happening.

 Endoscopic Band Ligation

-During endoscopic band ligation, a rubber band is tied around bulging veins to prevent ruptures or stop bleeding.
+Varices can be tied off during an endoscopic band ligation.
+A rubber band is used to prevent ruptures or stop bleeding.

 Balloon Tamponade TOP

 A balloon is passed through the nose to the varices.
 It's used to compress the ones that are bleeding.

 TIPS involves threading a small tube from the neck to the liver.
 The tube helps to place a stent.
 A stent will help blood flow through the portal vein better by holding it open.
 This will ease pressure in the esophageal veins.
 It can control bleeding in most cases.